 - Following on from the pilot networking event in 2023, plan a larger and more comprehensive event to bring together a wider cohort of South Kesteven visitor economy businesses.
-The event to include high profile speakers from the sector to provide insight and expertise in delivery of the visitor economy offer and will provide the opportunity to launch consultation on the new visitor economy strategy.
+Invite high profile speakers from the sector to provide insight and expertise in delivery of the visitor economy offer and will use the opportunity to launch consultation on the new visitor economy strategy.